nrwl/nx/nx-dev/nx-dev/public/documentation/latest/node/api-angular/executors/webpack-browser.md

 ### optimization

-Default: `false`
+Default: `true`

 Type: `boolean`

 Enables optimization of the build output.
+Including minification of scripts and styles, tree-shaking, dead-code elimination, inlining of critical CSS and fonts inlining.
+For more information, see https://angular.io/guide/workspace-config#optimization-configuration.

 ### outputHashing